Ftamino/dotfiles/README.md

 ## Material U(nix)

 If you have ever used android 12 or up you are familiar with [material you](https://material.io/blog/announcing-material-you).
 For those who don't know, it basically changes all the colors on your display to some from your wallpaper.
 To use it press F12 > Change Themes > Material You or use material-you.sh in .xmonad.
 Feel free to adapt this script to your rice.
 I would love to see someone using it.
+It can only handle .jpg and .png files for now.

 ## Change Themes